Disaster recovery specialists recover compensation for Florida hurricane damage

-In Florida, the statute of limitations for a property damage claim ‘ the legal timeframe for filing a claim in the civil court system ‘ is four years from the date the property was damaged.
+In Florida, the statute of limitations for a property damage claim ‘ the legal timeframe for filing a claim in the civil court system ‘ is two years from the date the property was damaged.
 Your claim must be filed before this deadline for you to recover any compensation for the property damage you sustained.

 We battle insurance companies and win

 When you have experienced a hurricane, it can be devastating.
 Property damage to your home may be only one of the hardships you face in the aftermath.
 Insurance companies know this and may try to take advantage of your situation, offering you compensation that is far below what you deserve.
 At Ged Lawyers, LLP, our Florida disaster recovery attorneys are leaders in the field and work tirelessly on your behalf to recover the compensation you are entitled to for your insurance claim.
 Our disaster recovery team is available to meet with you to discuss your situation; contact our office at 844-443-3529 or online to schedule an appointment.